 - 4.3 Staffordshire Fire and Rescue and Staffordshire Police will continue to build upon the collaboration that has resulted in joint response bases in Tamworth Belgrave and Hanley.
-The introduction of the new Police Operating Model will see further opportunities to share locations as the joint estate strategy continues to evolve. - 4.4 The Staffordshire Commissioner Fire and Rescue Authority will seek to prioritise investment in order to deliver economy and efficiency within the Service.
+The introduction of the new Police Operating Model will see further opportunities to share locations as the joint estate strategy continues to evolve.
+The following locations are currently under review, Chase Terrace, Stone, Uttoxeter and Kidsgrove with progress expected during 2023. - 4.4 The Staffordshire Commissioner Fire and Rescue Authority will seek to prioritise investment in order to deliver economy and efficiency within the Service.
 This prioritisation will be achieved though the robust governance arrangements discussed above.